-Data Extraction, Analysis and Visualization
+Data Extraction, Analysis, and Visualization

-A new tool in the market is Dagster which allows developers to build DAG (Directed Acyclic Graphs) based entire ETL pipelines using python.
+A new tool in the market is Dagster which allows developers to build DAG (Directed Acyclic Graphs) based on entire ETL pipelines using Python.

 Data Science and Machine Learning

-Python makes it really easy for machine learning enthusiasts to build and train their models with the help of amazing libraries like Keras, Scikit-Learn, Tensor Flow, OpenCV and a lot more.
+Python makes it really easy for machine learning enthusiasts to build and train their models with the help of amazing libraries like Keras, Scikit-Learn, Tensor Flow, OpenCV, and a lot more.

 What are the disadvantages of Python?

 Now everything is not a bed of roses here.
 Python also comes with some disadvantages.

 Slower execution time

 Since Python is an interpreted language, it is slower than other compiled and lower-level languages like C and C++.